Glossary:

 #

 4K.
 A digital resolution 3,840 pixels wide x 2,160 pixels high.
-Can refer to equipment such as a monitor, or content such as a video.
+Can refer to equipment such as a monitor, or the content on it, such as a video.
 3,840 is nearly 4,000, hence “4K”.
-HD, “High Definition,” is half that: 1920 x 1,080.
-Even in 2025, HD is actually still viable, and 4K is not always called for.
+HD, “High Definition” is half that: 1920 x 1,080.
+In 2025, HD is often still viable, and 4K is not always called for.

 A